argentlabs/argent-contracts-starknet/docs/argent_account.md

 ## Deployments

-See deployed class hashes can be found here for the [Argent Account](../deployments/account.txt)
+Deployed class hashes can be found here for the [Argent Account](../deployments/account.txt)

 Other deployment artifacts are located in [/deployments/](../deployments/)